 Our Pledge to Connect program aims to connect emergency department (ED) patients to timely outpatient behavioral healthcare.
 In the longer term, our goal is to make sure behavioral healthcare access is available before an emergency visit occurs.

 Pledge to Connect takes lessons learned from our 7-Day Pledge initiative — a city-wide effort to connect Medicaid patients to primary care within seven days of hospital discharge — and applies them to behavioral health.
 This project is also aligned with the performance targets for behavioral healthcare connection set out by New Jersey’s Quality Improvement Program (QIP-NJ).

 Two new pathways to care connection

-Pledge to Connect partners include Oaks Integrated Care, Cooper University Health Care, and Virtua Health System.
+Pledge to Connect partners include two Certified Community Behavioral Health Clinics, Oaks Integrated Care and Acenda Integrated health, and four major health systems, Cooper University Health Care, Virtua Health, Jefferson Health and Inspira Health.
 In the first phase of Pledge to Connect, we worked together to design two new pathways to connect ED patients who have behavioral health needs to timely outpatient care.